fed135/Logger/README.md

 Simply import the minified/unminified script from dist, then start configuring:

+**Loading the module**

+    // If requireJS or another AMD-compatible loader is detected: require('logger', function(logger) {
+        logger.log('Hello there!');
+    });

+    // Or else, it should be available through the global namespace: window.logger.log('Bloody hell!');

 **Creating log levels**

     // I want an error level for when stuff explodes logger.add('critical', {
     	style: 'color:purple;font-weight:bold;'
     });

 **Selecting levels**

     // I want to mute everythin in Production logger.select('*').mute();	// Mutes all the channels

 **Piping**

     // I want to send errors and criticals to my tracking service logger.select(['error', 'critical']).pipe(myTrackingService);

 **Changing the style**

     // I want error logs to be sassier logger.select('error').style('color:pink;text-shadow:1px 1px 0px rgba(0,0,0,0.4)');
     // I can use CSS styling!